 What Are Useful Foods For Constipation?

 Fiber-rich foods help regulate bowel movements and soften the stool.
-For this reason, those who suffer from constipation should add enough fiber-containing foods to their daily diet.
+For this reason, those who suffer from it should add enough fiber-containing foods to their daily diet.
 Fibrous foods include whole wheat bread, oats, barley, legumes, vegetables, and fruits.

 Which Foods Should Be Avoided In Constipation?